THE MINERS' ARMS, BOOSBECK RD, SKELTON GREEN.

 Yet another quick marriage followed less than a year later.

-Benjamin Seaman wasted no time in marrying Mary Husband of 21 Harker Street, Skelton Green.
+Benjamin Seaman, aged 44, married Mary Husband of 21 Harker Street, Skelton Green, born 8th Oct 1891.

-She was just 21 and the daughter of John Husband, a Labourer at the Mines, aged 48, born Yorkshire, and Mary J Husband, aged 52, born Cornwall, who had the usual large family of that time.
+Mary was just 21 and the daughter of John Husband, a Labourer at the Mines, aged 48, born Yorkshire, and Mary J Husband, aged 52, born Cornwall.

 5th January 1912.